 Global warming refers to a steady and consistent rise in global temperatures and is therefore only one aspect of the broader phenomenon of climate change.
 Though the Earth’s temperature fluctuates over long periods of time (hundreds to thousands of years), the term global warming most commonly refers to the rising temperatures brought on by human activitiesover the last 100 to 150 years.

 This increase is caused by an excess of greenhouse gas emissions (carbon dioxide, nitrous oxide, methane, ozone, and water vapor) in the Earth’s atmosphere - mainly due to the burning of fossil fuels since the industrial revolution.
 As the level of emissions trapped in the Earth’s atmosphere continues to rise, so to do global temperatures.

 These gases build up and trap in heat from the sun.
 If it weren’t for those gases, that heat would normally be radiated back out into space.
 Instead, the sun’s energy stays within the Earth’s atmosphere, causing the hothouse (greenhouse) effect first observed by Arrhenius back in the 1800s.

 Every year over the past decade, CO2 concentrations (the most common greenhouse gas) have been steeply rising and are now at their highest levels in more than 60 years of observation.
-Last year, 2018, was also the fourth hottest year on record globally, and the 3rd, 2nd, and number 1 hottest years have all occurred within the last decade.
-Not exactly a coincidence.
+2016 was the hottest year on record, with 2020 coming number #2 as the Earth's second hottest year.

 Climate change, on the other hand, is a long-term change in the Earth’s weather patternsbrought on by those same greenhouse gas emissions.
 While climate changeincludes rising global temperatures, it also comprises of many other impacts those greenhouse gases are having on the planet, which even includes some regions getting colder!